Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Trent sighed.
 “Got robbed on the way back.”

 “Get inside,” she urged, standing aside to let him squeeze through even as her heart sank.
 They’d needed that money.
-Jane’s earnings slipped through her fingers, spent on rent, food, and more art supplies.
+Jane’s earnings slipped through her fingers, used for rent, food, and more art supplies.
 She spent cash to make cash but never seemed to keep any.

 But she’d have to manage the lean times.